beep8/beep8-sdk/README.md

 ## Features

 - **Emulated CPU:** ARM v4T running at a fixed 2 MHz.
   - Based on an architecture originating in the mid-1990s.
   - Compilable using GNU ARM GCC and supports C++20.

 - **Memory:** 1 MB of RAM.

+- **ROM Limit:** Maximum size is **1024 KB** per game.

 - **Display:** A 128×240 pixel vertical screen with a fixed 16-color palette.
   - Fully compatible with the original PICO-8 16-color palette.

 - **Audio Engine (APU):**
   - Real-time sound synthesis using a Namco C30–style model.
   - Configured with **8 channels** (initial version).

 - **Custom RTOS (`b8OS`):**
   - A lightweight real-time operating system handles threading, semaphores, system calls, and interrupt management.
   - Its design allows developers to focus on game creation without worrying about OS-level details.

 - **Peripheral I/O:**
-  - Fully supports keyboard, mouse, and **touch inputs (スマホのタッチ操作に対応)** via a dedicated HIF module.
+  - Fully supports keyboard, mouse, and **touch inputs** via a dedicated HIF module.

 - **Development Environment:**
-  - Upper-level developers can directly control virtual hardware.
+  - Upper-level developers can directly control virtual hardware (e.g., PPU, APU, I/O registers).
   - Alternatively, a PICO-8-like C/C++ library is available for rapid development.
   - All C/C++ source code is fully open and available for modification.

 - **Browser-Based Execution:**
   - The emulator runs in major browsers (Chrome, Safari, Firefox, Edge) on PC, iPhone, iPad, Android, and virtually any device.
   - WebGL is employed to guarantee a consistent 60fps performance.

 - **Distribution:**
   - Completed games are delivered as a single ROM file.
   - Anyone can publish their games on the BEEP-8 portal site.

 - **Cost:**
   - The SDK is completely free to use, and game releases are free as well.

 ---